 Full synthetic oil is a man-made product that offers the best protection against engine wear.
-It provides superior protection for both cold temperature start-ups and high temperature operation.
-Some vehicle manufacturers now specify synthetic oils as standard requirement.
+It provides superior protection for both cold temperature start-ups and high-temperature operation.
+Some vehicle manufacturers now specify synthetic oils as a standard requirement.

 Semi-synthetic oil is a blend of natural hydro-carbon and synthetic oils.
 Semi-synthetic oil provides many of the benefits of synthetic oil at a much lower price.

 For the majority of vehicles, regular oil is more than adequate.
 Modern engine oil is a very high-quality product and will perform well in all but the most extreme conditions.

 Like all products, there are great quality differences in oil filters.
 Poor quality oil filters do not fully filter all oil circulating within the engine and allow particles to damage critical engine parts.
 With the longer life of modern vehicles, it is recommended that a premium quality or original manufacture oil filter be used.
 The small difference in price makes a huge difference to the long term life of your vehicle's engine.